eaasi/user-handbook/source/overview/install/installer-config.rst

       :type: boolean
       :default: false

-      This will remove all current data, if any from the eaasi-database, and perform a clean seed.
-This optional variable is hidden and defaults to ``false`` to prevent accidental deletion of production data. **Only set this variable to ``true`` if it is necessary or helpful to perform a clean install or update of your node!!!**
+      (Optional) This will remove all current data, if any from the eaasi-database, and perform a clean seed.
+This optional variable is hidden and defaults to ``false`` to prevent accidental deletion of production data. **Only set this variable to ``true`` if it is necessary or helpful to perform a clean re-install or update of your node!!!**

   .. config-value:: auth